 For something a little more fancy, head to Butlers Wharf Chop House near London Bridge for an incredible alfresco dining with views over London’s iconic Tower Bridge.
 The setting is pretty unbeatable so we highly recommend this place if you’re ever in the area.
 While it’s quite an expensive place, you can treat yourself to their great value-for-money set lunch menu which is 2 courses for £13.50 at its very own Oyster Shack (we recommend the fish and chips).
 For dinner the set menu is two courses for £24.50, or just pop along for some light bites and drinks.
 The perfect first date setting on a sunny day.
 For cocktails under the sun, the Henrick’s gin menu is fab.

 Need a hostel near London Bridge?
-Check out St Christopher’s Inns at The Village
+The London Bridge Hostel

 Around the corner from London Bridge, The Anchor at Bankside is the perfect place to start (or end) a summers’ day stroll along the Thames Southbank.
 The old-school style, proper British pub is buzzing from the minute it hits an acceptable hour for a beer in the sun.
 With St Paul's Cathedral in view, you’ll be more than happy to stand outside right by the riverbank with a drink in hand.
 If you manage to nab an outdoor seat, the food is tasty and surprisingly affordable for such an ideally located London pub.
 Whether you fancy a refreshing rose, a local cask ale or a spirit and mixer, the drinks options go on and on.

 THE SHIP, WANDSWORTH